 What are Thermoplastic Polymers?

-Thermoplastic polymers are materials made up of linear molecular chains.
+Thermoplastic polymers are materials made up of linear molecular chains that maintain their molecular structure during melting and reshaping.
 These polymer chains can be melted and reformed.
+At elevated temperatures, thermoplastics become pliable, yielding a viscous liquid, which allows for multiple polymer processing methods.
 This makes them ideal for applications where they need to be molded or shaped, such as injection molding.
 Thermoplastics are also easier to recycle than other types of plastic, making them better for the environment.
 Thermoplastic polymers are a suitable substitute material used in a wide range of products, from secondary packaging to car parts.

 The curing process for thermoplastics involves the pellets softening and becoming more fluid as additional heat is applied and the high heat distortion temperature increases.
 The curing process is completely reversible, as no chemical bonding takes place.
 This characteristic allows thermoplastics to be recycled without affecting the materials’ physical properties, due to their chemical resistance.